dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 3 - there and back again: a curators tale Cycle 2 - make a list for the next project (A214 for details) Cycle 1 - initalize gameplan
+Current Cycle 4 - create image system prompt for the anguilla imagery Cycle 3 - there and back again: a curators tale
+Cycle 2 - make a list for the next project (A214 for details) Cycle 1 - initalize gameplan
 Cycle 0 - Project Initialization/Template Archive